Meet Our Team

 Community Engagement Adviser

-Linnea Dulikravich is a University of Florida student majoring in political science and business, specializing in international development and humanitarian assistance.
+Linnea Dulikravich graduated from the University of Florida with a major in political science and business in Spring 2020, specializing in international development and humanitarian assistance.
+A former Board Member, she now is working for FEMA in Washington DC as a Legal Program Specialist.
 She has conducted international research and worked with the Miami-Dade State Attorney’s Office, U.S. Commercial Service, the Florida Supreme Court, and U.S. Trade and Development Agency.
-Linnea is the Co-Founder of Assembly for Action, a service leadership conference that teaches Scholars how non-profits contribute to community development.
-She believes institutions have a duty to empower their members to serve their communities.
-Therefor, she aspires to deepen GRACE Grows' relationships to the community through recruitment and forging long-lasting partnerships with service-oriented organizations.
+Linnea is the Co-Founder of Assembly for Action at the University of Florida, a service leadership conference that teaches scholars how non-profits contribute to community development.